A geometric multiscale model for the numerical simulation of blood flow in the human left heart: A 3D fluid dynamics model of the left heart

 In Figure \ref{displacement_snapshot}, we finally report the LH geometry warped by $\widehat{\bm d}_{\Gamma}$ at different time steps during the heart cycle starting from the time of end diastole.
-Moreover, in Figure \ref{volumes} we show the volumes of LA, LV and AA obtained with our preprocessing procedure.
+Moreover, in Figure \ref{volumes}, we show the volumes of LA, LV and AA obtained with our preprocessing procedure.
+We measure ventricular end diastolic volume EDV = 148.04 ml, end systolic volume ESV = 65.48 ml, stroke volume SV = EDV - ESV = 82.56 ml and the ejection fraction EF = 100 SV/EDV = 55.77$\%$.
+The results obtained are consistent with values routinely acquired in healthy subjects \cite{maceira2006normalized, viola2020fluid}.